 \subsection{Building blocks}

-A closed Alexandrov $3$-space $X$ with a local isometric circle action can be decomposed into \emph{building blocks} of types $F$, $SF$, $E$ and $SE$, defined by considering small tubular neighborhoods of connected components of fibers of the corresponding type.
+A closed Alexandrov $3$-space $X$ with a local isometric circle action can be decomposed into \emph{building blocks} of types $F$, $SF$, $E$ and $SE$, defined by considering small invariant tubular neighborhoods of connected components of the strata in $X$ consisting of fibers of the corresponding type.
 A building block is \emph{simple} if its boundary is homeomorphic to a torus, and \textit{twisted} if its boundary is homeomorphic to a Klein bottle.
 Note that the stratum of $R$-fibers is an $S^1$-fiber bundle with structure group $\mathrm{O}(2)$.

 \begin{thm}[cf.\ {\cite[Theorem B]{GalazZimbronLocalS1}}] Let $X$ be a closed, connected Alexandrov $3$-space with $2r\geq 0$ topologically singular points.
 Then, the set of isometric local circle actions (up to equivariant equivalence) is in one-to-one correspondence with the set of unordered tuples